 Disclosure: This blog receives a commission for using “company name” products for the food recipes that we shared with you in our posts.
-Although we receive a commission for using and linking their products, they are extremely good for our food recipes and all our opinion and suggestions are unbiased.
+Although we receive a commission for using and linking their products, they are perfect for our food recipes, and all our opinion and suggestions are unbiased.

 Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
-We try our best to keep things fair and balanced, in order to help you make the best choice for you.
+We try our best to keep things fair and balanced to help you make the best choice.

 Disclosure: This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Ok, you’ve made it all the way through an article about a really boring subject.
+Ok, you’ve made it through an article about a dull subject.
 I hope it wasn’t too painful.

 Or perhaps you skimmed your way down here to get the Cliffnotes.
 Either way, welcome.
 Let’s bullet out the best of the best from this post.

-- If you’re adding affiliate links to your site, you need to add disclosures according to the FTC.
+- If you’re adding affiliate links to your site, you need to add FTC disclosures.
 If you don’t, you risk being fined or kicked off certain affiliate programs.
 In other words, you’ll lose money.
-And that’s not what we’re in this business for.
+And that’s not why we’re in this business.

-- Add affiliate disclosures to your privacy page, about page, footer, before posts, near affiliate links, and outside your website too.
+- Add affiliate disclosures to your privacy page, about page, footer, before posts, near affiliate links, and outside your website.
 You can use LASSO to make this easier for you.